Hcastilla/react_timeline/README.md

-# webpack & webpack-dev-sever boilerplate
+# Simple Timeline With ReactJs